stichtingoumaima/Pillow/README.md

 A lot of the code that scripts use to verify whether you actually own their script can also be bypassed (as seen in the hooks to `ScriptManager`).

 One thing I find funny is that the packets **MIGHT** be stored as obfuscated on their server side, due to **ALL OF THEM** being valid java class names, whereas the rest get obfuscated to start with a digit.

 ## Getting Started
+Make an account on their [website](https://dreambot.org/) and **try** some scripts.
+This allows them to be downloaded.

-Running the client requires you to set the environment variables defined in the [client handler](https://github.com/Sunderw3k/Pillow/blob/master/client/src/main/kotlin/rip/sunrise/client/ClientInitializer.kt) to your account's info.
+Running the client requires you to set the environment variables `USERNAME`, `PASSWORD`, and `HARDWARE_ID`.

-Then make an account on their [website](https://dreambot.org/) and **try** some scripts.
+The client will download the scripts and output them into the current working directory, The folder structure it creates is perfect for running the server.
+You can add `config.json` there (see below).

 ### Hardware ID
 Crucial.
 Hardware ID bans exist, thus it's important to set this properly.

+This is only what they use to get the ID; you can set it to anything by using the `HARDWARE_ID` environment variable.
+It's best if it matches in the length and format.

 Windows
 ```